Skip to main content

 _detectRootDomainTemporary test cookie (value=testRootDomain) that Kameleoon uses to detect the main domain of the site.Deleted immediately after use.

-If you use the Kameleoon Product Recommendation add-on, three additional cookies will be stored.
+If you use the Kameleoon Product Recommendation add-on, two additional cookies will be stored.
+You can also request your Customer Success Manager to enable a cookieless option to store these data points in Local Storage.

 KeyDescriptionLifespan